getify/foi-lang/formalization-work/Foi-Specification.md

 The carry-and-force model admits aggressive compile-time optimization.
 A `Lazy@` whose dependencies are statically traceable through the `def` statement(s) section compiles to ordinary eager evaluation with bindings reordered to satisfy dependencies.
 No runtime thunk is produced in such cases.
 The runtime thunk mechanism is required only when the dependency path passes through opaque carriers (function calls returning compound values, library-provided constructors, or any operation whose internal use of the thunk is not visible to the compiler).

 The "no thunk past end of `def` statement(s) section" guarantee holds at both compile time and runtime.
 Compile-time folding may eliminate the thunk entirely; runtime resolution settles any thunk that survives compilation before the section exits.
 Code outside the section -- including the surrounding scope's statement-block, the body of any enclosing function, and any escaped value -- interacts only with resolved values.

+#### §2.2.12 Distinction From `@@`

+`Lazy@` and `@@` (§3.14) both defer evaluation and both wear `@`.
+They are unrelated mechanisms, and the resemblance stops at the sigil.

+A `Lazy@` produces a **thunk** in §0.1's suspended-computation sense.
+It belongs to the `def` section of its directly enclosing scope (§2.2.6); it resolves through the pending-set machinery of §2.2.4 rather than by anything a program calls; it cannot be forced from another scope (§2.2.7); and none survives the end-of-section force pass (§2.2.5).
+It exists so that a value under construction can reference a name the section has not reached yet.

+A `@@` produces a **function**.
+It has no pending set, no section, and no force pass.
+It is forced by calling it, it may escape its construction scope and be forced from anywhere, and it lives as long as a reference to it does.
+It exists so that an expression can be deferred at argument and structure-field positions, which `Lazy@` does not reach.

+Neither substitutes for the other, and they do not nest: §2.2.6 rejects a `Lazy@` written directly in a `@@` operand, since the operand carries no `def` section for one to reach into.
+In the other direction, a `Lazy@` cannot be handed to a caller as a value to force later -- forcing one outside its own section is the case §2.2.7 rejects, and `@@` is what covers that need.

 ### §2.3 Constancy